Skip to main content

 All being well, that one should, of course, already have matching data on file.

 As a result, Saudi authorities can quickly identify any visitors that do not return to their home countries in a timely fashion.
-Furthermore, with their biometrics on file, they also have a powerful means of tracking down any such over-stayers.
+Furthermore, with their biometrics on file, they also have a powerful means of tracking down any over-stayers.

 But there's even more to the Saudi solution than this.

-In terms of keeping out any unwanted guests, the Thales Cogent AFIS also enables real-time comparison of visitor biometrics with any number of different criminal databases or watch lists containing the fingerprints of individuals who might not be welcome country.
+In terms of keeping out unwanted guests, the Thales Cogent AFIS also enables real-time comparison of visitor biometrics with any number of criminal databases or watch lists containing the fingerprints of individuals who might not be welcome country.

 The biometric border at peak levels